Dear Corporate America: Data isn’t Tech

 PEOPLE!

-What do we need to help us all get on the same page to make our companies embrace data-driven digital transformation initiatives?
+What do we need to help us get on the same page to make our companies embrace data-driven digital transformation initiatives?

 TECHNOLOGY